ofekih/SimpleHtmlRenderer/README.md

 # SimpleBrowser

-A toy "browser", that pretty prints tokenized HTML, written for Mr. Greenstein's AP Computer Science A class at Monta Vista High School.
+A toy renderer, that pretty prints tokenized HTML, written for Mr. Greenstein's AP Computer Science A class at Monta Vista High School.

 View the documentation [here][public javadoc], or the documentation including private variables [here][all javadoc].